Mike Bailey's Blender Page

 Our Zoom link will be: https://oregonstate.zoom.us/j/8340727662?pwd=b01tZ0hJUzdHNUtrdTRqSkdwbG4zdz09

-Important to Know: You need to have a recent version of Blender downloaded and tested on your own machine before camp starts.
-The current version of Blender is 4.4, but if you have 4.0 or higher, that should be fine.
+Important to Know: You need to have Blender downloaded and tested on your own machine before camp starts.
+The current version of Blender is 4.4.
+This is the version of Blender that our notes have been written against.
+If you are installing Blender on your own system, please install 4.4 so that your version matches our notes.

 To download Blender on your system, go to: https://www.blender.org/download/